krbz999/babonus/README.md

 <li><code>sceneTokensByDisposition(scene)</code> returns an object of three arrays; the tokens on the scene split into three arrays by disposition.
 If no scene is provided, the currently viewed scene is used.</li>
 <li><code>getOccupiedGridSpaces(tokenDoc)</code> returns all grid spaces that a token occupies on its scene.</li>
 </ul>
-<p>In addition, if needed, the migration functions used to migrate bonuses in your world from Babonus v10.1.0 to v10.2.0 are exposed in the <code>migration</code> object of the API.</p>

 <h1>Compatibility</h1>
 <p>You should not expect this module to work with other modules that overhaul or destroy core roll behaviour, particularly WIRE, RSR, and MIDI.
-These modules are unsupported, and any compatiblity is sadly nothing but a happy accident.</p>
+These modules are unsupported, and any compatiblity is nothing but a happy accident.</p>